 - Bag smaller items and break down larger ones if possible

-- Be sure to follow local disposal rules
+- Follow local disposal rules to avoid fines

 Where Can I Donate Unwanted Household Items?